Effective Teenager Skin Care Tips

 1. Apply A Mild Cleanser

 To thoroughly cleanse your face and prevent drying out or irritating your skin, use a cleanser that is formulated for your skin type.
 Instead of wiping your face vigorously clean, employ gentle circular motions.
 As soap can irritate your skin's pores and cause acne and pimples, it should not be used to wash your face (unless it is particularly designed for that purpose).
-Use a daily cleanser with salicylic acid if you have oily or normal/combination skin to reduce excessive oil production and boost moisture.
-Salicylic or lactic acid-based cleansers assist in breaking down oil and debris, clearing the pores.
+If you have oily or normal/combination skin, use a daily Cleanser With Salicylic Acid to minimize excessive oil production and increase moisture.
+Salicylic or Lactic Acid-based cleansers assist in breaking down oil and debris, clearing the pores.
 Additionally, you may reduce the incidence of blackheads by controlling sebum production with the help of vitamin A or zinc supplements.